hamza-shafiq/ForsitProject/README.md

 ## Database

-All these endpoint use the msql database and relationship between tables The client uses sqlalchemy and alembic to manage migrations.
+All these endpoints use the msql database and relationship between tables The client uses sqlalchemy and alembic to manage migrations.
 Before you use alembic make sure you have updated DB credentials in your local `.env` file
 NOTE: Check IS_OFFLINE=true in your `.env` file